Arts FAQs (Frequently Asked Questions)

 7. Can my child take more than one arts course at the middle school and high school?

 At Hamden High School, students can take as many arts courses as can fit into their schedule.
 With careful planning, a student can take multiple arts courses in a single year.
 Unfortunately, the schedule at Hamden Middle School restricts what choices a student has.
-Currently, all students in grade 7 take art and music or theatre.
-In grade 8, students may select only ONE arts elective (band, chorus, orchestra, acting, visual arts).
+Currently, all students in grade 7 take one art and one music class.
+In grade 8, students may select only ONE arts elective (band, chorus, orchestra, visual arts).